polyrhythm-project/new-polyrhythm-project-website/scores/index.md

 online score, when available.
 In some cases, more than one published score was referenced.

+Scores can be sorted by Work ID, Example ID, Composition Date, and Publication Date.

 <p>
 Sort scores by:
 <select id="sort-method" onchange="displayScoreIndex()">